SelfCareMap

 • Collage from Junk Mail

+Digital mood boards are convenient, but the tactile experience of cutting and pasting is grounding.
 Flip through old magazines, flyers, or even cereal boxes.
-Cut out images or words that catch your eye.
+Cut out images, colors, or words that catch your eye without overthinking why they appeal to you.
 Glue them onto paper to make a surreal, funny, or deeply personal collage.
-No theme needed—just follow your gut.
+No theme needed, just follow your gut.
+This allows you to play with composition and color without the pressure of a blank canvas.

 • Cook Something Weird (and Delicious)